Rettend/eemoji/README.md

 ## ⚠️ Known issues

+**`eemoji` WILL NOT work with GitHub Desktop on Windows.**

-There is a [known issue](https://github.com/desktop/desktop/issues/12562#issuecomment-1444580040) with GitHub Desktop.
+There is an [open issue](https://github.com/desktop/desktop/issues/12562#issuecomment-1444580040) with GitHub Desktop.

-You need to follow these steps to make it work:

-- Add `C:\Program Files\Git\bin` to your system `PATH` environment variable next to `C:\Program Files\Git\cmd`
+Follow these steps:

-- Move these to the top of your `PATH`!
+- Move `C:\Program Files\Git\cmd` to the top of your system `PATH`
-- Run this command in your repository: `git config stash.usebuiltin false`
+- Add `C:\Program Files\Git\bin` just below that
 - Restart GitHub Desktop

+If it continues to fail to work, try this as well and restart GitHub Desktop:

+- Run this command once: `git config stash.usebuiltin false`

 ## 📜 License